 Because sequestration causes a loss of use of the attached property or that funds in a sequestered account cannot be disbursed except by court order, the party whose property is being attached can suffer damages.
 A sequestration bond is a form of financial assurance which guarantees that if a court later finds said sequestration improper or malicious, that the moving party will return the property or funds and pays those damages as directed by the court.
 A sequestration bond is generally required in an amount equal to the value of the property or of the funds being attached.

-Sequestration bond must be issued by a surety company licensed in the jurisdiction wherein the bond is to be posted.
+A sequestration bond must be issued by a surety company licensed in the jurisdiction wherein the bond is to be filed.
 Quoting this class of surety bond requires review by a surety underwriter with knowledge of judicial bond obligations.
-We specialize in court bonds for federal, state and local trial courts and courts of appeals.
+Surety One, Inc. specializes in court bonds for federal, state and local trial courts and courts of appeals.
 Bond application submissions are reviewed and quoted within one hour of receipt.
+Call (800) 373-2804, email Underwriting@SuretyOne.com or click here to chat directly with an underwriter about a sequestration bond

 Surety bond application review and quoting are free of charge.
 There is no obligation to purchase.